Green Chile Turkey Enchiladas are a creamy, decadent way to use up your leftover roast turkey or rotisserie chicken.

 - Wrap the tortillas in paper toweling and microwave for 20 seconds on high to soften.

 - Dip one side of a corn tortilla into the remaining cream sauce.
 Set the tortilla onto a cutting board, sauced-side-up.
-Add 3 tbsp of filling down the center of the tortilla, leaving ¼" of space between the filling and the top and bottom edges of the tortilla.
+Add 3 tablespoon of filling down the center of the tortilla, leaving ¼" of space between the filling and the top and bottom edges of the tortilla.
 Roll the filling up inside the tortilla like a burrito (there's no need to fold the ends over).
 Gently place into the baking dish.
 Repeat with the remaining tortillas.
 [To serve the enchiladas casserole-style, see Recipe Note #3]

 - When all of the enchiladas are rolled, spoon the remaining sauce over the top and sprinkle with the remaining cheese.